yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 19. Once it done close the image and now delete the image from shareX editor as show below:

-   - Go to shareX right click on image and then click on Delete file locally...
+   - Go to shareX right click on the image and then click on Delete file locally...

    ![](Linked_image_Files/DA100-4.png)